scribd/scribd.github.io/_posts/2024-02-01-evolution-of-mlplatform.md

 - ml-platform-series
 ---

-Technical Debt is not unique to Software Engineering and is a concept applicable to production Machine Learning (ML) at scale.
 Machine Learning Platforms (ML Platforms) have the potential to be a key component to achieving production ML at scale without large technical debt, yet ML Platforms are not often well understood.
-This document outlines the key concepts and paradigm shifts that led to the conceptualization of ML Platforms and how ML Platforms can act as a key to unlocking Development Velocity without Technical debt.
+This document outlines the key concepts and paradigm shifts that led to the conceptualization of ML Platforms in an effort to increase an understanding of these and how they can best be applied to bring value.

 Technical Debt and development velocity defined